 Welcome on a student tour to Cardiff & Wales.

 We will arrive in Wales about 10:30am and journey to the capital city arriving about 11:15 and start with the main walking tour of Cardiff city centre.
 This includes Cardiff Castle and the Civic Centre with impressive buildings such as the National Museum and City Hall.
 You will also see the Millennium Stadium (now known as Principality Stadium) and much more.
-In your free time you will have the chance to have lunch and then visit Cardiff Castle (extra charge), National Museum or Cardiff Story exhibition (both free).
-Or why not do some shopping in the many shops available.
+In your free time you will have the chance to have lunch and then visit Cardiff Castle (extra charge), National Museum or Cardiff Story Exhibition (both free).

 In the late afternoon we will take a short journey to Cardiff Bay which includes beautful views over the Bay plus the Pierhead Museum, Millennium Centre and National Assembly of Wales (Welsh Government).